by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 I’m not kidding about Game8 having flatly wrong Tera raid builds and information on the internet: at the time of this writing (I won’t post the image for copyright reasons) their Koraidon build consists of Collision Course, Drain Punch, Screech and Fire Fang instead of Bulk Up or Swords Dance.
 Why would you ever need Fire Fang for a Fighting-type attacker?
 Utterly noobish.

-I’ve taken it upon myself, having won well over an estimated 4,500-5,000 6-star Tera raids at this point, the overwhelming majority of them having been offline and without assistance, to produce a tier list of the raid builds that I use on a regular basis.
+I’ve taken it upon myself, having stopped counting the number of raids I won after 5,000 6-star Tera raids, the overwhelming majority of them having been offline and without assistance, to produce a tier list of the raid builds that I use on a regular basis.
 There’ll be significant overlap with the existing list of recommended Tera Raid builds, but you’ll notice that some builds on that list simply aren’t listed on the tier lists I’m about to present because that page exists more to teach you about raid strategies and mechanics outside the 6-star exclusive environment.
+Frankly I need to rework it from the ground up anyway.

 What to Understand About 6-Star Raids (seriously, read this first):